davidch93/core/core-security-oauth2/core-security-oauth2-authorization/README.md

        }
    }
    ```
-   If you want to change or use {@link JwtTokenStore} from the authorization server configuration, then you just need to override the methods in the **AuthorizationServerConfigurerSupport** class.
-You can look at this example for using {@link JwtTokenStore}.
+   If you want to change or use **JwtTokenStore** from the authorization server configuration, then you just need to override the methods in the **AuthorizationServerConfigurerSupport** class.
+You can look at this example for using **JwtTokenStore**.
    ```Java
    @Configuration
    @EnableAuthorizationServer